google/aistplusplus_api/README.md

 We provide demo code for loading and visualizing AIST++ annotations.
 Note [AIST++ annotations and
 videos](https://cnsviewer.corp.google.com/cns/is-d/home/ruilongli/aistplusplus_web/download.html),
-as well as [SMPL model](https://smpl.is.tue.mpg.de/en) (for SMPL visualization only) are required to run the demo code.
+as well as the [SMPL model](https://smpl.is.tue.mpg.de/en) (for SMPL visualization only) are required to run the demo code.

 The directory structure of the data is expected to be:
 ```